Aakash Repeater Courses

 Water does not absorb this extra heat from the medium.

-Thus the cooling effect of ice is more than water at the same temperature.
+Thus, the cooling effect of ice is more than water at the same temperature.

-Q 8.
+Question 8.
 What produces more severe burns, boiling water or steam?

 Answer:

-Steam at 100 produces more severe burns.
+Steam at 100 ºC produces more severe burns.

-Q 9.
+Question 9.
 Name A,B,C,D,E and F in the following diagram showing change in its state

 Answer: